-Selection from the DD Waiting List (registry) has historically been based on crisis more than any planned methodology.
-With the scheduled removal of twenty-five persons per quarter from the registry the issue of drawing persons only when in crisis is no longer the only means by which an individual may be selected for services.
-However, crisis draws will likely always be a necessity.
+Selection from the DD Waiting List has historically been based on crisis, not a planned methodology.
+With the scheduled removal of fifty persons per quarter from the registry the issue of drawing persons only when in crisis is no longer the only means by which an individual may be selected for services.
+However, crisis draws will always be a consideration.
 The number of people selected is limited by the amount of appropriation from the legislature including limits on enrollments in the MRDD Waiver.
-Quarterly reviews are conducted by DSDS with DD providers and grantees to identify and allocate available funds to others in need of services.
+Quarterly reviews are conducted by SDS with DD providers and grantees to identify and allocate available funds to others in need of services.